maziac/DeZog/documentation/Usage.md

 Workaround: Don't place a breakpoint at these locations.

-Furthermore the debugger program requires a few bytes on the debugged program's stack.
+Furthermore the debugger program requires 8 bytes on the debugged program's stack.
-This are <TODO: exact number of bytes> bytes.

 So take care to use a stack that can hold these additional bytes at any time.